 Gender discrimination is any kind of difference in treatment or opportunity made solely on the basis of a person’s sex.
 Traditionally, women bore the brunt of gender discrimination and were excluded from certain educational and employment opportunities.
-Although they are less likely to be entirely excluded from any profession or job category today, women still face gender discrimination when it comes to determining salary.
-They are also more likely to be assigned to lower level clerical jobs and to be promoted less often, hitting what is referred to as the “glass ceiling,” a level beyond which it is difficult to rise in the corporate world.
+Although they are less likely to be entirely excluded from any profession or job category today, women still face gender discrimination when it comes to determining salary and other workplace matters.
+They are also more likely to be assigned to lower-level clerical jobs and to be promoted less often, hitting what is referred to as the “glass ceiling” – a level beyond which it is difficult to rise in the corporate world.

-If you have experienced any of the following forms of discrimination at work based on your gender, you should consult a California employment attorney to learn about your legal options.
-In San Diego, you will find a team of attorneys experienced in state and federal employment and dedicated to workplace equality at the law firm of Haeqquist & Eck, LLP.
+If you have experienced any of the following forms of discrimination at work based on your gender, you should consult a gender discrimination attorney in San Diego to learn about your legal options.
+At Haeggquist & Eck, LLP, you will find a team of attorneys experienced in state and federal employment and dedicated to workplace equality.

 These are a few common manifestations of gender discrimination: